bon-qi/bon-qi.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 My name is Qi Zhang(张奇), I am currently a fourth year undergraduate student in USTC, majored in informational and computational science.
-For the most of the time, I am interested in CG, CV, 3D Vision.
+For the most of the time, I am nerd in CG, CV, 3D Vision.

+In my free time, I am a super fan of opensource culture, I experienced in archlinux, using vim with lots of plugins.

-**Currently I am actively looking for internships!**
+**Currently I am actively looking for internships!
+Fell free to contact with me if you like me!**